DanielaFMV/DanielaFMV/README.md

 I'm a **bilingual developer student** (Spanish/English) with a growth mindset and genuine enthusiasm for problem-solving through code.
 My transition to tech represents a commitment to continuous learning and pursuing work that excites me.

-Currently, I'm diving deep into:
-- **Backend Development** — Building robust APIs and scalable applications with Python
-- **Frontend Development** — Creating intuitive user experiences with modern web technologies
-- **Full Stack Integration** — Connecting the pieces to deliver complete solutions

----

-## 🚀 What I'm Working On

-I'm actively learning how to build projects that challenge me to apply and refine my fullstack skills.
-You'll find a mix of learning projects, experiments, and real-world applications in my repositories.
-Each one represents a step forward in my development journey.

----

-## 🎯 My Goals

-✅ Master fullstack Python development
-✅ Build production-ready applications
-✅ Contribute to open-source projects
-✅ Help others on their tech journey

----

-## 🤝 Let's Connect

-I'm always interested in collaborating, learning from others, and discussing tech!
-Feel free to:
-- 💬 Open an issue or discussion on any of my projects
-- 🔗 Connect with me on [LinkedIn](#)
-- 📧 Reach out if you think we could build something together

----

-*Thanks for stopping by!
-Check out my repositories and feel free to explore, fork, and learn together.* 🚀